arnaudlacour/liberica-musl-investigation/README.md

 To further qualify this, we see this occur 100% of the time with PingData but about 1/3 of the time when starting DropWizard.

+# how to use this
+KEY=<DEVOPS KEY> docker-compose up --exit-code-from pingdirectory --abort-on-container-exit